tin2tin/Subtitle_Editor/README.md

 A suite of tools to empower working with subtitles/text strips in the Blender Video Sequence Editor.
 Highlights are multi-language auto-transcription of subtitles, import & export of subtitles, subtitle translation to multiple languages, batch changing of text styles and convenient list editing and navigation of subtitles.

+#DES

+this is a fork from subtitle editor(https://github.com/tin2tin/Subtitle_Editor),add a new function which can make subtitle to 3d mesh.

 ## Tutorial

 https://user-images.githubusercontent.com/1322593/223361423-36917ff0-2756-4e80-8c29-ce83096bf085.mp4